-Calendula is rich in carotenoids, antioxidants and anti-inflammatory constituents.
-Its incredibly healing and beneficial properties are extracted for our Cottonwood Balm and Cottonwood Massage Oil.
+Calendula is rich in carotenoids, and constituents that restore skin to health.
+Its beneficial properties are extracted for our Cottonwood Balm and Cottonwood Massage Oil.

 Liam is about to harvest Calendula in our raised bed.
 The black tubing is to clip floating row cover (or Remay) to, which protects and insulates the plants in these northern climes.

 A sampling of our wildcrafted and organically grown dried herbs and flowers that we use in our 100% natural, handmade Alpenglow Skin Care products.

 The delicate floral scent of wild Alaskan roses always puts a smile on Susan’s face.